Welcome to The Putnam Trail!

 —Lon Wilson, President, New York Walkers Club/ Parks Greeter, www.nywalkersclub.org

 “Having run for over 55 years and run around the world I realized that only those communities that set aside trail space will have a lasting legacy for future generations.
 A community with trails is a richer community in health, fitness, beauty of nature and direct connection to our ancient roots.”

 —Jeff Galloway, U.S. Olympian, www.RunInjuryFree.com

-NYC Parks Department plans to double the current width of the Putnam Trail from 8ft to 15ft!
-The average lane on an interstate highway is 12ft.
+NYC Parks Department plans to double and triple the current width to 15ft.
+The average lane of an interstate highway is 12ft.